 Rivals Rankings Week: Breaking down the 2024 QBs

-With the updated Rivals250 for 2024 being unveiled Thursday, it's now time to dive into the position rankings.
-The offensive position rankings are being released today and up first are the quarterbacks.
+With the updated Rivals250 being unveiled Tuesday, it's now time to dive into the position rankings.
+The offensive position rankings are being released today, and up first are the quarterbacks.

 RIVALS RANKINGS WEEK